 Please find updates and service restrictions concerning shipping to the Philippines below:

-Customs regulations apply for territories outside of the EU.
+Customs regulations apply for international destinations.
 Please refer to our Customs Information.

 Carrier Information for the Philippines

 TG Express Direct shipping information for the Philippines